 Photo credit: Duo Security

-The Duo Mobile app can also be used to generate numeric passcodes, even when cell service is unavailable.
+The Duo Mobile app can also be used to generate numeric passcodes, even when internet and cell service is unavailable.
+Press the key icon to generate a passcode.
 The passcode is then entered manually at the login prompt to complete authentication.

 For non-smartphone users, Duo can send passcodes via normal text messages which are entered manually to complete login.
 Please note since this is an SMS message it may not be free, depending on the details of the particular cell phone plan.